 When this guide is useful

-The compact fact table marks it as a level 12 side quest, so treat it as a planned midgame check rather than a casual opening errand.
+At level 12, it belongs in a planned midgame check rather than a casual opening errand.
 Stabilize repairs, reserves, and return timing before folding it into a serious run.

-• Decide whether the topic is a route, system, gear, resource, or encounter problem.
+- Decide whether the topic is a route, system, gear, resource, or encounter problem.

 Recommended preparation route